parsaeisa/Notes/Software engineering/DNS.md

 For API access, it has a document which lists all methods and their manual: https://www.namecheap.com/support/api/intro/

+It has methods for checking available domains, getting domain lists, Setting new hosts, etc.

 For adding a TXT record:

 ```bash